-Interested students should consult a pre-law advisor in the department of political science and public administration or the department of justice and public safety.
+Interested students should consult a pre-law adviser in the Department of Political Science and Public Administration or the Department of Justice and Public Safety.

-The interdisciplinary pre-law advisory committee has been established to advise pre-law students until they select a major.
+The Interdisciplinary Pre-law Advisery Committee has been established to advise pre-law students until they select a major.
 Students are encouraged to select their major as early as possible but not later than the completion of their third academic semester.
-After students select their major, the pre-law advisory committee will coordinate with the advisor in the selected major area to provide information and encourage course selections supporting the pre-law goal of the students.
-Students should contact the dean of their particular school of interest for names and assignments of pre-law advisors.
+After students select their major, the committee will coordinate with the adviser in the selected major area to provide information and encourage course selections supporting the pre-law goal of the students.
+Students should contact the dean of their particular school for names and assignments of pre-law advisers.